-Smithsonian Affiliate

-Name: Date: Period:

 What is Culture?
 Take a moment to think about what you have done today.
-What kind of home did you hake up in?
+What kind of home did you wake up in?
 What did you have for breakfast?
 Did you listen to music on your way to school?
 If you did, what kind of music did you hear and what language was it in?
-You answers to all of these questions help to identify your culture. to represent aspects of your cult raw a self-portrait in the frame below ure.
-Be sure to include the parts of able to see as well as what others
+Your answers to all of these questions help to identify your culture.
+What is your culture?
+After reading What is Culture? draw a self-portrait in the frame below to represent aspects of your culture.
+Be sure to include the parts of your culture that others may be able to see as well as what others cannot see.
 Culture is a way of understanding the world around you.
-It is the way of life of peopl who share similar beliefs and customs.
+It is the way of life of people who share similar beliefs and customs.
 You are not born with culture.
-You learn it! е
+You learn it!
 Some aspects of your culture are obvious to others around you.
 Your language, including slang, music, clothing, and food help others to identify you and your culture.
-Others of culture are less obvious and may only be understood by others once they get to know you.
-These less visible aspects of culture include your values, religious being family traditions, work ethic and many more.
-While these cultural traits may be ess obvious to outsiders, they are no less important. ner ne-

-Culture can be a very confusing subject because there are many things that help to common things that help to common culture, and it is always changing.
+Other aspects of culture are less obvious and may only be understood by others once they get to know you.
+These less visible aspects of culture include your values, religious beliefs, family traditions, work ethic and many more.
+While these cultural traits may be less obvious to outsiders, they are no less important.
+Culture can be a very confusing subject because there are many things that help to define our culture, and it is always changing.
 Through technology and movement, cultures have spread knowledge and skills from one place to another in a process called cultural diffusion.
 The population of Texas represents over 400 different cultural groups!
 Everyday people of different cultures interact, share and grow.
-In Texas the are many great examples of cultural diversity and cultural diffusion. ı
+In Texas there are many great examples of cultural diversity and cultural diffusion.
+Define culture: How do you learn culture: Why do cultures change:

-Define culture:

-How do you learn culture:

-Why do cultures change:

--